advanced-security/codeql-bundle-action/README.md

           tools: codeql-bundle.tar.gz
 ```

+## Locating your CodeQL packs

+The action relies on a CodeQL Workspace to resolve the location of the specified CodeQL packs.
+A CodeQL Workspace can be defined using a `codeql-workspace.yml` file that should contain a key `provide` with an array of locations to your CodeQL packs (i.e., the location of the `qlpack.yml` files).

+For an example you can consult the test [CodeQL Workspace](test/qlpacks/codeql-workspace.yml)

+By default the action looks at the root of the repository.
+If the CodeQL Workspace specification is located in a subfolder then you can use the `workspace` input to specify its location.

 # Customizations

 The CodeQL standard library can be customized by adding implementations of available extension points to a special CodeQL library called `Customizations.qll` that is available for most of the languages (this is not available for C++).